123job-Group/simple-tables/README.md

 ### Features
 - Show tables with data using Illuminate\Database\Eloquent\Builder
-- Set custom value for coumn using Closure
+- Set custom value for column using Closure
 - Pagination
 - Change page size
 - Sort by column